FarronF/limerick-council-meetings/meetings/2023/07/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Annual Meeting - 19th June 2023 - Monthly Meeting of Municipal District of Adare-Rathkeale - 11 July 2023.md

 Administrator, the staff of the Area Office and Members for all their courtesy, help and

-support during his term as Chairman of the Adare - Rathkeale District.--- 2
+support during his term as Chairman of the Adare - Rathkeale District.
+---
+2

 On taking the Chair, Councillor Teskey thanked his proposer and seconder and said he